savinu-hasalanka/toastmasters-api/README.md

 ## Currently working on ...

-* Adding authentication using Spring security and JWT
-* Extending the database with reporting fucntionality (meetingRole-players can upload their respective reports)
-* Connecting to a mobile front-end
+* hosting the application on AWS and connecting the backend to a React and SwiftUI frontend to ensure seamless integration between mobile and web applications.

 ## Author